Texas Hold 'Em Starting Hand Nicknames

 - JJ - Fishhooks; Hooks; Jaybirds; One-Eyed Jacks; Disabled Veterans

-- J9 - Scotty Nguyen {Scotty Nguyen won the 1998 WSOP with this hand when the board came 89988 and induced a call from Kevin McBride by saying the memorable line, "You call this one and it's all over, baby"}
+- J9 - Scotty Nguyen {Scotty Nguyen won the 1998 WSOP with this hand when the board came 89988 and induced a call from Kevin McBride with the memorable line, "You call this one and it's all over, baby"}

 - J8 - Jeffrey Dahmer {cannibal ate Jack}

-- J6 - Jeff Talley (or Jack?
-Talley) {Jim Bechtel won the 1993 WSOP with this when his jack was high}; Railroad Hand
+- J6 - Jim Bechtel {Bechtel won the 1993 WSOP with this when his jack was high}; Railroad Hand {a moving train sounds like a repeated "Jacks and Sixes"}

 - J5 - Motown; Jackson Five